What is the purpose of this document?

 - To provide you with information relating to an event you have registered for

-- If you have submitted an abstract to an event or conference, your name and details of your abstract submission may be used to compile the event programme and appear in printed materials for the event
+- If you have submitted an abstract to an event or conference, your name and details of your abstract submission may be used to compile the event programme and appear in printed or digital materials for the event

 - Delegate information will be contained within our conference app: however, all delegates have control over which other attendees of events may see their information within this app

 - To assist any relevant third parties in the delivery of our events e.g. details passed to an external events organiser or to confirm delegate details and attendance

 - To consider and administer awards and grants

 - To process competition entries, for example Capturing Ecology

 - To administer data related to Capturing Ecology, including associated exhibitions and promotion on social media

 - If you have previously been awarded a grant, to maintain a record of your awards

 - To administer all memberships and processing related to Applied Ecology Resources (AER)